Createdd/Writing/2020/articles/Reflecting2020.md

 I also came to understand that this is neither good nor bad.
 I stopped judging those realities.
 It can be quit interesting to spice up life with fictional drama.
 Because what is ultimately the purpose of life?
 Running in the system like a sheep?
 I don't think so.
 So why not build your own reality and enjoying it in this short time on earth.

+## Second biggest takeaway

+In addition to the previous understanding, the pandemic showed my that I can cluster the people in two basic types.
+First, the ones that are poor victims in this crucial bad world, and second, the ones that simply enjoy it no matter what.

+It is closely related to the first understanding.For me however, there came the understanding that you will never change those types of people.
+It is in fact my decision if I want the victim type of people in my life.
+And I do.
+To some degree.
+They balance your own life.
+However, one should not have the close circle with those people.
+As at some point they will draw you into their miserable lives (from my perspective).

+So, what I like to do is to focus on the people that are "successful", "happy", "humble", "grateful".
+People that have attributes like these.
+Because as I mentioned above, it IS their reality.
+The unsuccessful ones will remain unsuccessful.
+Not because the are like this, but because they build their reality around it.
+Often the key attribute here is the factor "openess" to new things.
+The less open you are, the less prone you are to successful changes in your life.

+So if you thought 2020 was a "shit, bad year".
+Consider being more open in life.
+Change the majority of your related people and stay aware about yourself.

+---

+Some of those statements are provocative.
+See them as those.
+I can not elaborate on every detail, but take it as inspiration for further thoughts on the topic.

+---

+## Dating

+Without a doubt 2020 was an intense dating year for me.
+I want to touch multiple issues in this regard.

+### Disclaimer

+I will share my experiences with women.
+As I am heterosexual I can only share those experiences.
+However, as I have a lot of male friends as well, I consider most of my findings to be applicable to the "other side" as well.
+So when I refer to "women" in this section, the reader can see them as "desired sexual partner".
+May it be male or female.

+In total I used three online dating platforms, approached many women on the street (or somewhere in public), and also approached girls from my friend circle in a romantic way.
+Leading to multiple dating experiences in the range from the age of 18 to 40.
+I build my experiences only from those encounters.
+Meaning it is of course very biased, yet I draw some conclusions for my personal life.

+### Online Dating

+It started by my airbnb host suggesting me to use Tinder during my stay on Gran Canaria.
+There were mainly old people around so this seemed a good approach to find young people.
+And, in fact, it was.I was quite successful.
+Having many matches and multiple great meetings with woman.
+Some being in sexual nature and some not.

+Things radically changed when being back to Vienna.
+Very few matches, and overall very low effort of the women.
+I expanded to two more platforms totallying out three dating platforms (Tinder, Bumble, OKCupid)

+My findings are, that:

+Tinder is totally overrun and the best I got out of it are one-night stands.
+There is no commitment from the women there.